Southern Yakutia (Sakha)

 “You can’t rule our people without using an iron fist.

-Catherine the Great or Czar Paul must have said those words.
+Catherine the Great or Czar Paul must have used those words.
 Even Ivan the

 Terrible began as a reformer, only to become an autocrat later in life out of

 necessity.
-We are basically a people driven by an urge to test the limits.
-Yes,
+We are a people driven by an urge to test the limits.
+Yes, Comrade

-Comrade Boris; we are extremists in our emotions.
-Such people cannot be led by
+Boris, we are extremists in our emotions.
+Such people cannot be led by soft men

 the conservatives used in their bid to cling to power by taking advantage of